-We will endeavour to handle investigations as fully, promptly and fairly as possible.
-As far as reasonably practicable, the confidentiality of the person reporting the suspected wrongdoing will be maintained.
+We will endeavour to handle investigations as fully, promptly and fairly as possible, and only employees who have direct involvement in processes, are witness to, or are suspected to have committed wrongdoing will be involved in the investigation process.

 It is not possible to set a specific timeframe for completion of investigations in advance, as the diverse nature of potential disclosures makes this unworkable.
 Most investigations will be managed internally but we may appoint an external investigator or investigating team if we think it appropriate.
 The process for the management of investigations is outlined in Appendix 1.